MunicipalityOfAnchorage/text-it-helper/docs/README.md

 Run `node worker.js` to add new subscribers into a batch group.

+Run `node worker.js --task=digest` to query Airtable for records that have been modified within the past hour, and post the count to a Zapier webhook if any have been modified.

 ## API

 All endpoints use [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme) to authenticate.